APNewsBreak: Foreign fishermen settle human trafficking suit

 Two Indonesian fishermen who say they were enslaved on an American fishing boat have settled their lawsuit against the vessel's owner seven years after escaping and receiving special U.S. visas as victims of human trafficking, their lawyers told The Associated Press on Wednesday.

-The attorneys said Sorihin, who uses just one name, and Abdul Fatah settled their lawsuit against Thoai Van Nguyen, the California-based owner and captain of the Sea Queen II.
+The attorneys said Sorihin, who uses just one name, and Abdul Fatah settled their lawsuit for an undisclosed sum against Thoai Van Nguyen, the California-based owner and captain of the Sea Queen II.

-The settlement outlines steps Nguyen must take to continue to fish but does not disclose a financial award.
-The captain denies all allegations of abuse or human trafficking and has always followed federal laws when employing foreign crews, Nguyen's attorney said.
+Nguyen denied all allegations of abuse but agreed to provide a detailed list of rights to anyone fishing on his boats.

 Citing federal and international human trafficking laws, the suit sought an unspecified amount of money for fees they paid and compensation they were promised along with damages for mental anguish and pain.